MotherofDragonLucca/MotherofDragonLucca/README.md

 - 👋 Hi, I’m @MotherofDragonLucca
-- 👀 I’m interested in how and non-coder can flourish in the new world order of AI
+- 👀 I’m interested in how and a non-coder can flourish in the New World Order of AI
 - 🌱 I’m currently learning how to tame Python and transfer these skills to LLM
 - 💞️ I’m looking to collaborate on how to fast track non-coders learning experience and to practically apply the new skills to engage and create with AI
 - 📫 How to reach me via gmail